johnsonjh/pcdos-crc/README.md

-   **NB**: You should perform the above step **only** if necessary, as a “double‑conversion” will result in a slower compilation, with the KCC compiler emitting many *thousands* warning messages (one for each line of source compiled).
+   **NB**: You should perform the above step **only** if necessary, as a “double‑conversion” will result in a slower compilation, with the KCC compiler emitting many *thousands* of warning messages (one for each line of source compiled).

 3. Once you have the source code on the PDP‑10 in the appropriate format, it